 - Is the organization transparent and diligent with respect to its financial records and reporting?

 - For organizations focused on the rather nebullous “raising awareness,” what does awareness consist of?

 - How much money goes to event expenses, overhead and salaries?

 - Are there patients and survivors at these events as a testament to how the organization has directly helped them?

 What are your thoughts about Breast Cancer Awareness Month?
 How do you decide which pink products to buy and which organizations to support?

-For those of you interested in more information, you can download your Think Before You Pink!
-Toolkit here.
 For more information before you buy pink or participate in a walk related to breast cancer awareness or research, check out Think Before You Pink! here.